search catalogue

 Summary of the collection

-The picture at the top shows SILI NACH (Step dance), performed spontaneously by the Mangtewa community in the village of Mangtewa.
+The accompanying image depicts SILI NACH (step dance), spontaneously performed by the Mangtewa community in Mangtewa village.

 Group represented